Texas in using three options for HSE (high school equivalency) testing, the GED®, HiSET, and TASC.

 The GED diploma is the equivalency of a common high school diploma and is all across America accepted by businesses. colleges and government institutions.
 The GED test offers adults a chance to demonstrate their educational level when compared to graduating high school seniors.
 The GED diploma that you receive upon successful completion of the exam will improve job options and open doors to a college education.

-Please note that in early 2016, the GED exam passing score was adjusted downward from 150 to 145 points.
+Please note that the GED exam passing score was adjusted downward from 150 to 145 points.
 To read more about this decision, check out this article.

 Want to enroll in a Nursing Programs in Texas?